 If you’re worried about your approval odds, you can check for personalized credit card offers using tools like CardMatch™.
 That way, you’ll know if you qualify before you apply for a credit card and trigger a hard credit inquiry.

-Additionally, many issuers have tools on their websites that allow you to screen prequalified offers:
+Additionally, some issuers have tools on their websites that allow you to screen prequalified offers:

 Consider building your credit before applying

 Keep in mind that your credit score is effectively a snapshot for lenders to see how you manage your debt.
-As a rule, the higher your credit score is, the better your chances are of qualifying for credit products as well as receiving the most favorable terms.
+Usually, the higher your credit score is, the better your chances are of qualifying for credit products as well as receiving the most favorable terms.

-If you’re looking to improve your credit score, here are some smart steps you can take:
+If you’re looking to improve your credit score, here are some steps you can take:

 Ensure your application is competitive